andrwmorph/kpollich.github.io/resume.md

 ## About

-I'm a young, aspiring developer living in Lancaster, PA.
-I graduated from Millersville University in 2015, and I've been working as a backend developer for Clipper Magazine since then.
-I love solving problems and writing clean, beautiful code.
-I'm also eager to learn and improve myself as a developer and engineer.
+I am a full stack web developer and software engineer from Lancaster, PA.
+I am passionate about programming as a career and as a hobby.
+I love solving problems, architecting solutions, and writing clean, expressive code.

 ---